MicrosoftDocs/powerquery-docs/powerquery-docs/split-columns-positions.md

 In this example, you want to split this column into the three columns made from the values in the list above.
 To do this split, select the column and then select the option to split the column by positions.
 In **Split Column by Positions**, apply the following configuration:

 * **Positions**: 0,6,14
-   * Positions are zero-based and comma separated where position zero is the start of the string.
+   * Positions are zero-based and comma-separated, where position zero is the start of the string.

 ![Split column into columns by positions window](images/me-split-columns-positions-into-columns-split-column-window.png)